 It is common for people to run out of money before finding a job.
 Many turn to payday loans for the unemployed as the answer.
 This is not a good idea, as they may still be unemployed when the repayment date rolls around, leaving them in even more trouble than before.
 Asking a debt charity for advice is usually a good idea.
 This is because they are used to helping people in these situations, and may offer a new solution.

-Payday Loans for the Unemployed
+Payday Loans for Unemployed from direct lenders

 A period of unemployment is a stressful time.
 The financial pressures can be tough, but payday loans for the unemployed is not usually good solution.